 Advantages of a DIY funeral.

-While it can be difficult to estimate the cost of a funeral in Australia, as prices vary significantly between funeral directors and the type of service, funerals can cost upwards of $8,274 according to Gathered Here and often leave limited room for personalisation.
-But arranging a direct cremation and separately planning a DIY funeral or celebration-of-life memorial service can not only save thousands of dollars, but it allows family and friends to tailor the service in a way that truly reflects the deceased’s unique life.
+Arranging a direct cremation and separately planning a DIY celebration-of-life memorial service can not only save thousands of dollars, but it allows family and friends to tailor the service in a way that truly reflects the deceased’s unique life.

-As of October 2025, the national average price of a direct cremation with Bare is $3,208* (price depends on location) so the affordability gives loved ones the financial freedom to arrange a more fitting celebration of life at a fraction of the cost.
+The affordability of a direct cremation gives loved ones the financial freedom to arrange a more fitting celebration of life at a fraction of the cost.
 That could be a BBQ by the beach, or a memorial service at a park or some other special place that meant a lot to the deceased.
 And the money left over can be used towards a holiday, gifting to the family, or buying the grandkids their first car.

-But if you’d still prefer a formal memorial service that closely reflects a more traditional funeral, you can certainly still arrange a DIY funeral without engaging a funeral director.
+But if you’d still prefer a formal memorial service that closely reflects a more traditional funeral, you can certainly still arrange a DIY funeral if that is what you wish.

 We’ve put together this DIY funeral guide to help you understand what’s involved with planning a funeral or memorial service yourself.
 This guide is broken down into the following steps: